 You must determine whether the customer is a fellow business or an end consumer.
 This is very important, because it determines whether or not you charge VAT at all.

-You should always ask the customer for their VAT registration number.
+You should always ask the customer for their VAT registration number (VRN).
 Every business must have a VAT number.
 If the customer doesn’t have one, you can assume it’s a B2C sale.

-If the customer is a business (B2B), collect their VAT registration number and confirm that the business is valid.
+If the customer is a business (B2B), collect their VRN and confirm that the business is valid.
 Why?
 Because, sorry to say, some customers might pretend they are a business just to avoid paying the tax!
 So the best practice is to double-check their number with this validation tool from the European Commission.

 Where is the customer located?